owentemple/TED-talks/README.md

 # Future improvements
-- Further improve the online "submit a text" classifier model to increase accuracy.
+- Further improve the accuracy of the online "submit a text" classifier model.
 - Expand analyses to find the text features that predict more user comments online.